iasx/theory/Types.md

   G((G)) --> I((I))
   G((G)) --> J((J))
 ```
-- Set of isolated trees.
+- Set of multiple isolated trees.

+### Heap
+> *priority queue*
+- Special type of tree, where each node has a value that is greater than or equal to the value of its parent node.

 ### Task